jonasstenberg/mat/infra/README.md

 ### 3. PostgREST Configuration

 - Create a copy of `./infra/postgrest.example.cfg` and name it `./infra/postgrest.cfg`.
 - Customize `./infra/postgrest.cfg` as needed for your environment.
+Add the same secret as in `/etc/mat-env`
 - Start PostgREST using the configuration file:

   ```bash